lehenbauer/karls_chatgpt_helpers/README.md

 ```

+### system prompts and user prompts

 A system prompt is designed to guide users or solicit specific information.
 It often sets the context for a conversation or interaction.

 System prompts can be specified from the command line with the `--system-prompt` argument, followed by a system prompt string, and also from a file using `--system-prompt-file`.
-If both are specified both are used, with the prompt sent first.
+If both are specified both are used, with the command line prompt sent before the prompt file.

 A user prompt, on the other hand, is an input or question posed by an end-user to the model, seeking information, assistance, or a specific action.
 It reflects the user's needs or intentions.